chocolatey/docs/input/en-us/central-management/usage/website/sensitive-variables.md

 Order: 60
 xref: ccm-sensitive-variables
 Title: Sensitive Variables
-Description: Information on sensitive variables within CCM
+Description: Information on sensitive variables within Chocolatey Central Management
 ---

 Chocolatey Central Management gives you the ability to create sensitive variables for use in deployments.

-The **Sensitive Variables** page can be accessed from the Central Management Dashboard via the menu entry in the left-hand sidebar, in the Administration section.
-This page is only visible to users who have permissions to create or delete sensitive variables (CCM Admins, by default).
+The **Sensitive Variables** page can be accessed from the Administration section of Chocolatey Central Management.
+The page is only visible to users who have permissions to create or delete sensitive variables.

 ![Sensitive Variables menu entry on the CCM Dashboard](/assets/images/sensitive-variables/ccm-sensitive-variables-nav.png)

 ## Creating a new Sensitive Variable

-1. From the Central Management dashboard, select `Administration` > `Sensitive Variables` from the left sidebar.
+1. From the Chocolatey Central Management Dashboard, select `Administration` > `Sensitive Variables` from the left sidebar.

     ![Central Management dashboard, arrow pointing to Sensitive Variables menu in the left sidebar entry on the CCM Dashboard](/assets/images/sensitive-variables/ccm-sensitive-variables-nav.png)
 1. Select the :heavy_plus_sign: **Create new sensitive variable** button at the top of the page.